varelaerick/Sentiment-Analyse-Deep-Learn-Amazon-App/README.md

 ## Modeling

 Before I built the deep learning model, I went through a few steps.
 I split the data frame into Train and Test.
-Second, I vectorized and embedded the reviews, and to prevent overfitting, I balanced the Train set and also reduced the number of features.
-Next, I created 3 functions of metrics that will be used in the model.
+Second, I vectorized and embedded the reviews, and to prevent overfitting, I balanced the Train set and reduced the number of features.
+Next, I created three functions of metrics that will use in the model.

 I built a Deep Learning model with one input layer shape 20.
-One Embedding Layer that takes the vocab size and the embedding matrix created before.
-One Long Short-Term Memory (LSTM) layer with 128 neurons and finely the output layer with 3 neurons since we have 3 labels in the output, Positive, Neutral, and Negative.
+One Embedding Layer takes the vocab size and the previous embedding matrix.
+One Short-Term Long Memory (LSTM) layer with 128 neurons and finely the output layer with 3 neurons since we have 3 labels in the output, Positive, Neutral, and Negative.
 So, that's the final model.

 <br>
 <p align="center">